Unity-Technologies/graph-visualizer/README.md

 1. Standalone:
     - Download the release compatibles with your Unity version;
-    - Uncompress the downloaded file in your `Assets` direcroty.
+    - Uncompress the downloaded file in your `Assets` directory.

 2. Git (command line):
     - Change directory to your project's `Assets` directory.